pocomane/brewed-in-the-apocalypse/bita-strong.md

 by the dice value sum + number of traits - harm value sum:

-- 8 or less is a failure, the scenarist will tell about the failure and how it generate a new trouble that is irrevocable i.e. the player can not avoid it reacting in any way.
+- 8 or less is a failure, the scenarist will tell about the failure and how it generates a new trouble that is irrevocable i.e. the player can not avoid it reacting in any way.
 - 9-10-11 is a weak result, the scenarist may decide to let the character fail but giving some compensation, or to let they succeed with a complication that the players can react to.
-- 12 or more is a full success, the scenarist will tell how the character reached the goal; if applicable something good may happen too e.g. an object is discovered, new information are collected, new status, etc.
+- 12 or more is a full success, the scenarist will tell how the character reached the goal; if applicable something good may happen too e.g. an object is discovered, new information is collected, etc.

-As part of the complication or the trouble, the scenarist may assign or increment by 1 a character harm.
-When the players do in the fiction something that can cure an harm, the number is decreased by 1, and the harm is removed if it reaches 0.
+As part of the complication or the trouble, the scenarist may assign to the character a new harm with value 1, or increment by 1 a previous harm.
+When the players do in the fiction something that can cure an harm, the number is decreased by 1.
 Sometimes a roll is needed for this.
+An harm is removed when it reaches 0.

 __Death__ Optionally, during the setup, decide a value for the sum of the harms, e.g. 8, that will trigger the character death.
-A player may always create a new character starting with the same number of traits of the others.
+A player can always create a new character starting with the same number of traits of the others.

 __Release__ v0.1 released in 2023  under [Creative Common 0](https://creativecommons.org/share-your-work/public-domain/cc0/)